pfsense/docs/source/routing/gateway-settings.rst

 Gateway groups are managed from the **Groups** tab on **System > Routing**.

-When creating a gateway group, enter a group name, select a tier for each gateway (or “never” if the gateway is not part of this group), a trigger for when to exclude a group member, and an optional description.
+When creating a gateway group, enter a group name, select a tier for each gateway (or "never" if the gateway is not part of this group), a trigger for when to exclude a group member, and an optional description.
 Lower tiers are preferred over higher tiers (see the next section).